 During the 20th Century, the house transitioned from a private residence to a municipal building, serving a number of functions for the City of Harrisonburg.
 The city even used the house to hold court during the early 1990s when the city courthouse was being renovated.
 A holding cell still remains visible in the Museum as a testament to this use.

-Soon, the Museum will be developing a permanent Warren-Sipe House exhibit and a corresponding self-guided tour of the building’s architectural elements.
-Until the exhibit is unveiled, a house history brochure is available and provides additional historical information about the house and its owners.
+In 2018, the Museum developed a new, permanent Warren-Sipe House exhibit and a corresponding self-guided tour of the building’s architectural elements.